Product Search

 About Panama Don Julian Pacamara Natural

-Arrived November 2022, new crop.
+Arrived late August 2023, new crop.
 This is a Direct Trade coffee received by airfreight, vacuum packed.
-There are less of 50 pounds remaining!
+It is always in short supply

-Don Julian Pacamara Natural happens to be one of our all time favorites.
-We were lucky enough to visit this farm where this incredible coffee is grown, and on arrival it became clear that the extraordinary taste of the coffee is the direct result of the exraordinary characteristics of the farm.
+This Panama Pacamara happens to be one of our all time favorites.
+We were lucky enough to visit the farm a where this incredible coffee is grown a couple of times, and on arrival it is clear that the extraordinary taste of the coffee is the direct result of the extraordinary characteristics of the farm.
 At first perusal you might assume that you were walking through a nature preserve, where coffee trees are surrounded by other plants and enormous shade trees tower above.
 It is no accident that the farm feels this way; the owner, Mrs. Burneskis, thinks the farm should be left in as natural a state as possible.
 She has a level of respect and connectivity for the coffee plants that really comes to light when you walk through the sprawling greenery.
-Finca Don Julian is located about 1600 meters above sea level, and grows their coffee in rich, black volcanic soil.
+Finca Don Julian is located about 1600 meters above sea level and grows their coffee in rich, black volcanic soil.
 The growing area being in a protected tropical rainforest gives the coffee a unique flavor, great acidity and bold body.

 Can you find the coffee trees in this preserve?